FAQs (Frequently Asked Questions)

 Can I rewrite the exam?

 Yes.
 If you don't receive a passing grade, the exam can be rewritten.
-There is a small fee for rewriting the exam.
+There may be a fee for rewriting the exam.

 [HOME] [Welcome Page]